vlsergey/spring-data-entity-security/README.template.md

 - 🚧 Compound IDs will not work for all operations

-- ⚠️ Only direct work with JPA repository is affected.
-Thus, any code working with EntityRepository will not be affected.
+- ⚠️ Only methods of JPA repository are affected.
+Thus, any code working with JPA `EntityManager` will not be affected.
 - ⚠️ Also, any links from one entity to another (`@OneToOne`, `@ManyToOne`, `@OneToMany`, `@ManyToMany`) are not affected.
 The code will receive entities without security filtering using such link methods.

 Examples and test-cases: